damagegithub/ITMO-Computer-Science-Group/README.md

 ### Introduction

 This project started at 2020/11/21.
 We are university students from CSC (China Scholarship Council) studying in university ITMO. [@Ran-ying](https://www.github.com/Ran-ying) is the chief maintainer of this project.
-Here is this project's Composition and Contributors.
+Here is this project's Composition and Maintainers.

 ### Composition